amsify42/typestruct/readme.md

 $struct->id = '23'; // You'll receive an exception error as id is of type int and you tried to assign string
 ```

-You can create typestruct of multi-level object which resembles the javascript object
+You can create typestruct of multi-level object which resembles the javascript object or json structure

 ```php
 namespace Amsify42\TypeStructs;